DemXcius/Micromouse/README.md

 - Main Components: 4x TSAL4400 IR LED's, 3x SFH205F photodiodes, 1x LiPo 800mAh 3.7V

 - ## Included Files:
-- Datasheets: Datasheets for components used in the Power and Sensing module.
+- Datasheets: Datasheets for components used in the Power and Sensing modules.
 - Production Files: Files required for manufacturing the Power and Sensing module, including Gerber files and Bill of Materials (BOM).
 - Schematics: Schematics for Power and Sensing modules.